todbot/blink1/docs/app-url-api.md

 ____Query args:____

 * `iname` -- name for this input
+* `min`   -- minimum level on which to trigger this event
-* `level` -- level from 1-100 on which to trigger this event
+* `max`   -- maximum level on which to trigger this event
 * `pname` -- (optional) color pattern name to trigger

 __Example:__